kguralpdx/plotly-challenge/README.md

 We started out with an HTML page that had the `<div>` tags for the various plots that needed to be added and the Demographic Info as well as the `<section>` tags for the dropdown.
 We also had the *samples.json* file for the data and an empty *app.js* file to hold our script.
 First I rearranged the files we were given into a little different folder structure.
 I left the *index.html* file at the root since this needed to be deployed to *GitHubPages*.
 It seemed like the data file should not be in that root folder so added a *data* folder and moved it there.
 Created a *static* folder to hold the *css* folder should I need to create a *style.css* file (which I eventually did) and the *js* folder into which I put the *app.js* file.

 With the folder structure set and the files moved, next step was to start tackling the code.

-Then came the date filtering and how to get that filtered data to appear as the only data in the table.
-Getting the data filtered was pretty straightforward; it was get that data into the table and as the only data that caused me grief.
-I tried several different options and did a lot of *Google* searching but was not having much luck.
-Finally found that I could loop through each row of data and show the row if that row's date matched the input date or hide the row if it didn't.
-It took a bit to get that working but it was displaying just the filtered rows as required.

-Thinking that was basically solved, started changing the appearance of the webpage.
-I changed the background image in the top section of the page.
-I also formatted the *Filter Table* button to look more like a button and to center it.
-The spaceship icon was added to the button as well.
-I had wanted to try adding an icon in another challenge but ran out of time and with the icon already appearing in the header, this seemed like the perfect opportunity.
-I wanted to change the background color of the table section but figured I'd get to that if time allowed.
+Got the connection to the data working and pulling.
+With the dashboard needing to be populated with something when it first opens, created an `init()` function and put the connection information inside that.
+Since everything in the dashboard revolves around the dropdown list of test subject ids, the next step was to get that created and populated.
+Did that by appending `<option>` tags to the `<select>` tags with an id of `selDataset`.
+Once that was populating, I decided to use the first Test Subject ID as the default when the page opens initially.
+So captured that value in a variable to be used later in the `init()` function code.

+Then I moved on to the *Demographic Info* section.
+Was going to make this a table at first glance but an unordered list without the bullets seemed like a better fit so I went that route.
+I did run into some issues with the text and the margins so ended up resolving that by adding a *style.css* file and putting the style information in there regarding `<ul>` tags.
+Actually added it directly to the *index.html* file first but when I needed the *CSS* file for the gauge chart, I added the *style.css* file and put the code in there as well.

 At this point I moved on to the *Level 2* challenge.
 However, later I re-read the rubric and saw that the table should re-render with the filtered data.
 The way I solved it didn't re-render the table, it just hid non-matching rows.
 So I ended up reworking things, scrapped the hide/show rows approach, and figured out how to get the table re-renedered with just the filtered data.
 The end result is below: